pezipink/asi64/README.md

 ### Emulator support

 Currently only Vice is supported.
 The labels you define are passed to the emulator so you will see them in the monitor's disassembly.
-There is also a special `break` instruction which will enable that location as a breakpoint in the emulator, so greatly simplify your debugging experience.
+There is also a special `break` instruction which will enable that location as a breakpoint in the emulator, greatly simplifying your debugging experience.

 ```racket